JaiChoccyFox/SimpleSELauncher/README.md

 **Skyrim "Simple" SE Launcher** is a custom launcher for *Skyrim Special Edition*.
 It acts as a drop-in replacement for the already existing ***`SkyrimSELauncher.exe`*** executable that can be located in the main installation directory.

-It's simple but allows for users to choose what they wish to launch, and may prove useful for users who use Linux + Proton.
+It's simple but allows for users to choose what they wish to launch rather than the vanilla launcher, and may prove useful for users who use Linux + Proton.

 ## Building
 On Windows (MSYS2), make sure `Boost` & `wxWidgets` are available to satisfy the dependencies!
 Run the following to build: